aiola-lab/from-excel-to-pandas/getting_started.md

 # Open in AWS SageMaker Studio Lab

+Amazon Web Services launched recently a **free** educational notebooks service: [SageMaker Studio Lab](https://studiolab.sagemaker.aws/).

 [![Open In Studio Lab](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/aiola-lab/from-excel-to-pandas/blob/master/notebooks/01.01%20-%20loading%20files.ipynb)

 # Open in Binder/Colab

-When you are opening a page that is based on a Jupyter notebook, you can execute it in a couple of online services, nemely, Binder and Colab.
+When you are opening a page that is based on a Jupyter notebook, you can execute it in a couple of online services, namely, Binder and Colab.
 To do that check the buttons on top right of the page.

 ![external launch](images/binder_and_colab_icons.png)